Goal Three: Support & Advance Preeminent Basic, Clinical, Translational and Population-Based Research

 - Review and enhance efforts that provide time and resources for clinical faculty to conduct research.

-- Provide additional infrastructure to support research, such as biostatistical support and core facilities.
+- Provide additional infrastructure to support research.

 3-2.
 Promote interdisciplinary and team science.

-The large majority of UFCD’s external funding is directed at basic research.
-Investments in clinical and translational research can diversify our portfolio and provide additional opportunities for faculty, students and residents to engage in meaningful research and address a wide range of public health needs.
+Rationale: Investments in clinical and translational research can diversify our portfolio and provide additional opportunities for faculty, students and residents to engage in meaningful research and address a wide range of public health needs.
 Greater engagement with the UF Health environment could create new programs for basic, translational and clinical research—and for integrative approaches.

 - Enrich research programs in areas of historical strength, such as biomaterial sciences, with new linkages to translational and clinical research conducted within the UF Health environment and with institutions outside UFCD.

-- Strengthen collaboration with the UF Clinical and Translational Science Institute and integration with major UF research initiatives such as cancer and genomics.
+- Strengthen collaboration with the UF Clinical and Translational Science Institute and integration with major UF research initiatives such as AI, cancer and genomics.

-- Create a robust mentoring system for clinical faculty and trainees to enhance their ability to conduct research and scholarly work.
+- Create a robust mentoring system for faculty and trainees to enhance their ability to conduct research and scholarly work.

 3-3.
 Expand extramural research funding.